Plymouth Spring Election 2022

 Candidates Forums:

-Full information about this election is on the Town Website.
+Full information about this election, including sample ballots, can be found on the Town Website.

 Offices to be voted on: Selectboard, Planning Board, School Committee, Redevelopment Authority Commissioner, Housing Authority, and 54 Town Meeting Member seats (3 in each of 18 precincts).